 Additional feature High level overview of the additional feature Which risks might this feature mitigate?
 Extended porting period In the event of our default, this feature has been designed to allow more time for porting to be achieved.
 For a set period of time (decided by the CCP) following our default, the CCP Transactions and assets that relate to you will continue to be held in an account which the CCP will identify as directly relating to you.
 If you find a back-up clearing broker, these CCP Transactions and assets will then be transferred to one of their client accounts.
 If you do not find a back-up clearing broker, they will be terminated and the close-out value returned to you.
-Where the CCP treats the Client as an interim Clearing Member, it is possible that the CCP may expect you to contribute to the default fund and may require additional margin, including variation margin, to be provided in respect of the CCP Transactions transferred to you.
-It is possible that you may have to set up such accounts as the CCP requires and have the ability to make payments directly to the CCP.
+Where the CCP treats the Client as an interim Clearing Member, it is possible that the CCP may expect you to contribute to the default fund and may require additional margin, including variation margin, to be provided in respect of the CCP treats and have the ability to make payments directly to the CCP.
 The CCP may also have an additional list of requirements that you will have to satisfy to be able to use the extended porting period.
 This may make porting more likely to be achieved.